emre5355/tvheadend-build/README.md

 * Official ARM builds for Rpi2, Odroid-C1, etc
 * Official Debian builds, for Intel `x86_64` architecture

+You will be provided with sufficient support for setting up your build target, in conjunction with the [maintainer's reference guide](ubuntu/0. maintainers-guide.md).
+A working knowledge of GIT and Docker is beneficial.
+But more relevant is your experience with the target architecture.
+And a commitment to providing the results as a public builds, to be shared for all.

 You can establish contact in any of the following ways:

 * Open an issue on this Github repository --> https://github.com/tvheadend/tvheadend-build/issues/new